betaglobin/SmithWaterman-aligner/README.md

 # SmithWaterman-aligner
-An implementation of Smith &amp; Watermann performing local sequence alignment.
+An implementation of Smith and Waterman algorithm performing local sequence alignment.